-The construction of Crossrail is set to transform rail transport in London, increasing capacity by an impressive 10%.
+The construction of Crossrail has transformed rail transport in London, increasing capacity by an impressive 10%.

-With the service on the central section due to commence in 2018, 24 trains per hour will stop at Paddington each carrying up to 1,500 passengers.
+With the Elizabeth line service on the central section commencing in May 2022, 24 trains per hour stop at Paddington each carrying up to 1,500 passengers.

-That means every day Crossrail will bring a massive 1.5 million people within a 45 minute commute of the major employment centres of Paddington and the West End, the City and Canary Wharf.
+That means every day the Elizabeth line brings a massive 1.5 million people within a 45 minute commute of the major employment centres of Paddington and the West End, the City and Canary Wharf.

 Enabling Business Success

 The development vision for Paddington is to create a vibrant area for business around which new work and residential communities can grow, and existing communities can thrive.

 Since 1998 Paddington has seen the development of over 2.5 million sq ft of award-winning commercial space, with another 1.4 million in the pipeline.

 A Place to do Business

 The extraordinary vision of the developers leading the evolution of Paddington has already welcomed an influx of bold commercial occupiers.
 Huge global brands such as Marks & Spencer, Vodafone, Nissan, Prudential, Kingfisher, Microsoft, Mars, The Premier League, Coach, Sony Pictures and Visa now live in Paddington in stunning commercial properties.

 Alongside international brands, smaller pioneering businesses and the bustling modern markets of Merchant Square and Paddington Central provide the perfect blend to creating the unique character that is Paddington.